Northern and central Ontario

 2026

-Project announcement and community open houses - round 1
+Project announcement and community open houses - round 1, to introduce the project

 2026